We’re still preparing kids for a world that doesn’t exist.

 Words with conviction.
 Stories with purpose.
-For our children, and the world they’ll inherit.
+For our children.
+For the world they’ll inherit.

 These aren’t just books.